NikoDyring/sif_holbaek/README.md

 SIF Holbæk is a Danish football club rooted in the charming town of Holbæk on the island of Zealand.
 The club has a proud tradition of combining sporting ambition with strong social engagement, and with a dedicated team of coaches and volunteers, SIF Holbæk continues to be a vital institution in the local community, where the passion for football thrives.

+### This repository

+This repository contains the website / administration of our club.
+Which means most of the documentation / processes you'll find will be in danish.
+With that said, code will be in english for being able to extend the code in the future as well as other volunteers being able to contribute.

 ## Tech stack

 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)